 Senex Rex consultants, coaches and trainers work at all levels to advance organizational agility, from executives to managers to developers.
 We have all held Vice President level or higher titles in mid to large organizations.
 We are Scrum Alliance certified.
 We have pioneered agile capitalization, enterprise scaling, career path refactoring, and agile recruiting.

 We help companies achieve and sustain stand-alone agile discipline.
 We supply agile training materials, agile coaching guides, recruiting content, career paths, performance evaluation guides, capitalization policies and other assets to our clients for their future use.

-Clients praise us because we follow agile principles in our own work: we measure our contributions, we adapt to your needs, we limit work-in-progress by providing you with valuable assets at every step, we take collective responsibility with you for your long-term health, and we solve systemic problems, leaving you with a more disciplined organization.
+We follow agile principles in our own work: we measure our contributions, we adapt to your needs, we provide you with valuable assets at every step, we take collective responsibility with you for your long-term health, and we solve systemic problems, leaving you with a more disciplined organization.

 We have helped Skype, Microsoft, Citrix, Glassdoor and others organize departments, develop software and deliver customer-loved products and services, more rapidly and efficiently.
-How much is that worth to you?
+We can likely help you, too.

 Senex Rex offers packaged training programs and coaching for Beginners and Enterprises.

 Rapidly assess your organization and identify constraints that slow you down.
 Responsibly hire and promote candidates with the agile characteristics you need.
 Safely experiment with markets and production to find and exploit opportunities others have missed.
 Create a continuous improvement culture that involves everyone and solves long-standing problems.
 Build management teams that focus on strategic transformations you need to succeed.